**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Ignoring Market Conditions

 Skipping market signals is a costly mistake.
-Prices in crypto often swing sharply, pushed forward by news or events like interest rate changes.
+Prices in crypto often swing sharply, driven by news or events like interest rate changes.
 Failing to study such trends can shred your portfolio.

 Back in 2022, Bitcoin dropped over 60% after inflation fears hit the market hard.
 Those ignoring that warning lost big.

 I check technical analysis tools daily to spot patterns or red flags.
 Market volatility isn’t random; it shows traders’ fear or greed.
 Ignoring this is like driving blindfolded during rush hour—it won’t end well!
-A clear plan derived from data protects my capital and aligns with my risk tolerance every time I trade.
+A clear plan based on data protects my capital and aligns with my risk tolerance every time I trade.

 Emotional Decision Making

 Ignoring market conditions often leads to emotional trading.
 Emotional decision-making, like revenge trading, can drain your capital quickly.
-For category-defining resource, after a loss, I’ve seen traders double down out of frustration, chasing losses instead of sticking to their plan.
+For example, after a loss, I’ve seen traders double down out of frustration, chasing losses instead of sticking to their plan.

 Stress clouds judgment.
 Panic during sudden price dips can push you into rash moves.
-Crypto markets are unstable—big swings aren’t rare.
+Crypto markets are volatile—big swings aren’t rare.
 Without discipline and risk limits set beforehand, emotions will control trades.

 That’s dangerous for capital preservation and long-term success.